- April 6, 2018 at 1:11 am #7643etilleyKeymaster

 Applying Java’s population density to the habitable areas of our earth leaves us with more room than we will overpopulate in 1,000 lifetimes.
 I enjoyed Dan Brown’s books quite a bit until I got to Inferno – and then realized there’s much ado about nothing here basically.
 The character Thanos is similarly misinformed in the Marvel comics series, and there are several other popular movies and books that misunderstand simple population management.

-To sustain populations and avoid overcrowding our planet, must simply ensure abundance and prosperity.
+To sustain populations and avoid overcrowding our planet, we must simply ensure abundance, prosperity and social contract.

 You must be logged in to reply to this topic.